ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 "Listen" Action.

 * Specify number of attempts and/or timeout for the first establishment message:
-"Timeout for aborting Connection Establishment" Property, using a time value in seconds.
+"Timeout for aborting Connection Establishment" Property, using a time value.

 * Disable MPTCP:
 "Parallel Use of Multiple Paths" Property.